wiedymi/mediabunny/docs/guide/reading-media-files.md

 ```ts
 track.codec; // => MediaCodec | null
 ```
-This field is `null` when the track's codec couldn't be recognized or is not supported by Mediakit.
+This field is `null` when the track's codec couldn't be recognized or is not supported by Mediabunny.
 See [Codecs](./supported-formats-and-codecs#codecs) for the full list of supported codecs.

 You can also extract the full codec parameter string from the track, as specified in the [WebCodecs Codec Registry](https://www.w3.org/TR/webcodecs-codec-registry/):
 ```ts